 For individuals who are in excellent health, Health IQ offers the opportunity to save up to 33 percent on life insurance coverage.
 This is substantial savings.
 The company states 76 percent of its clients are assigned the lowest risk class—Preferred Plus or Preferred Best—by insurance providers.
-Therefore, policyholders stand to save a lot of money over a period of 20 or 30 years.
+Therefore, policyholders stand to save a lot of money over 20 to 30 years.

 Health IQ’s website is very informative and easy to use.
 It provides a free, personalized quote within minutes with the completion of the health quiz making it easy to find out if an applicant qualifies or not.

 Cons of Health IQ

 As mentioned above, Health IQ is a broker, not an insurance provider.
 The company does not offer policies of its own.
 It has a list of affiliated insurance companies from which qualified applicants can buy the amount of life insurance coverage they need.

 Not the Right Choice for People with Health Problems